iluvjava/Maths/Notebook 2.0 obsidian/AMATH 516 Numerical Optimizations/Fenchel Rockafellar Duality.md

 **Proof**:

-Consult theorem 20.4 in Heinz's coursenots for more information.
+Consult theorem 20.4 in Heinz's course notes for more information.

 **Refernece**:

-Theorem 20.4 in Heinz's coursenotes for the 563 optimization class at UBCO.
+Theorem 20.4 in Heinz's course notes for the 563 optimization class at UBCO.

 **Corollary: Primal Solution via Dual Solution**
 > Assuming that the dual problem has a solution, denoted as $y^+$, and there is no duality gap, meaning that $\mu^\star = \mu$, then the set of primal solutions has: